By Guest Blogger: Chris Hassan

 Developing skills and tools in recovery is vital as sobriety is an ongoing process.
 Therapy and self-help meetings can help you develop a new set of important skills that will help with stopping triggers from leading to relapse.

 Unfortunately, some therapeutic relationships are not balanced.
 Although finding a therapist that is a right fit for you can be hard, it can be done.
 Be encouraged!
-You do not want to stay in any relationship that is not serving you.
-Be empowered by the fact that you now can use that past experience to your advantage by knowing what to look for in your new therapist.
-In addition, keep these 5 things in mind.
+You do not want to stay in any client-therapist relationship that is not serving you.
+Be empowered by the fact that you can now use that past experience to your advantage by knowing what to look for in your new therapist.
+In addition, keep these 5 things in mind:

 Methadone can be used to treat persons with an opiate use disorder.
 Methadone works by occupying areas of the brain that opiates target to prevent withdrawal symptoms or make them less severe for those that have stopped using opiates.
 Methadone also helps with eliminating cravings for opiates.
 Withdrawal symptoms include:

 Many people stay on methadone long-term and some people gradually reduce their dose to completely stop taking methadone.
 Methadone should not be taken with any other illicit substances and alcohol.
 The impact of mixing benzodiazepines (Xanax, Klonopin, Valium, etc.) and methadone can be deadly.
 There is an increased risk of overdose when benzodiazepines are taken with Methadone.
 Since Methadone is a depressant that slows the central nervous system, which includes heart rate and breathing, so does benzodiazepines.
 As a result, the combination of taking the two can slow the heart rate, risking the heart for cardiac arrest and stopping one from breathing.